 Students entering career development programs take part in a three step admission process designed to provide academic advisement to students in the planning of their occupational program.
-All students meet with the instructor prior to registering for a program to clearly understand the requirements, including the schedule, the amount of homework, the expectations, and the policies of the program.
+All students must attend an information session called "1st Steps to Success" where they learn about relevant and specific program information and/or requirements.
+In addition to the "1st Step to Success," all students may schedule a meeting with the program instructor if desired prior to enrollment.
+If a student is still not sure what program might be best for him/her, the student can take a career interest survey and meet with a staff member to review the survey results and how the results align with the programs we offer.
+The career interest survey is not required, but is encouraged.
 Students are also required to take the WorkKeys (See Appendix C) tests and meet the established benchmarks for the program to assure they have the academic foundation to achieve success in the program.

 Once the student has entered the program, the cohort nature of the program supports academic success.
 Because the lead instructor spends the majority of the instructional time with the student, the instructor is aware when a student begins to face academic challenges.
 Absences, grades and occupational performance are closely monitored and early intervention steps are taken to support academic achievement.

-Instructors, supervisors, student services personnel, the Adult Director and the counselor all work together to support student success.
+Instructors, supervisors, student services personnel, the Adult Director all work together to support student success.
 The instructor is the first line of support for a student who is beginning to face challenges in the area of academic achievement.
 If the instructor cannot improve the student's achievement, he/she reports any concerns to student services personnel who meet with the student to determine what steps need to be taken to help the student succeed.
 It will be determined if an intervention plan needs to be developed.
 Supports include extra time with the instructor, tutoring, and software programs that help provide additional instructional avenues for students.
 Additional materials are being acquired to help students succeed on an on-going basis.
-All staff are committed to the success of each student who enters a program of the Lorain County JVS Adult Career Center and work to provide a support net of services to help each student achieve their academic goals.
+All staff are committed to the success of each student who enters a program of the Lorain County IVS Adult Career Center and work to provide a support net of services to help each student achieve their academic goals.
 When a student is not responding to the supports provided, an informal intervention team meeting may be called.
-The intervention team includes the Instructor, Student Services Coordinator, Counselor, and Director.
+The intervention team includes the Instructor, Student Services Coordinator, Supervisor, and Director.
 Intervention team meetings can be called by any of the team members.
 The intervention team will develop an individual intervention plan for the student.
 All members of the team and the student will sign the plan.
 A copy of the intervention plan will be maintained in the individual student file.
 The plan will include:

-- > Steps the student will take in order to obtain academic success - > Scaffolds the instructor and/or team will provide to the student - > Timeline for implementation of the plan - > Team member responsible for follow up with the plan
+- > Steps the student will take in order to obtain academic success - > Scaffolds the instructor and/or team will provide to the student - > Timeline for implementation of the plan - Team member responsible for follow up with the plan